How to Keep Your Print Project on Budget

 Have you ever planned a project based on initial estimates only to be surprised with a larger invoice at the end?
 It’s frustrating and can require some circus-worthy moves to get your budgets back in line.

 The first things to consider are your timeline, overall budget and project goals.
-Because print is so customizable, having this information helps us offer suggestions that meet your needs while staying within your budget.
+Because print is so customizable, having this information helps us offer suggestions that meet your needs while staying within your print budget.
 Once you have this project information in place, you can drill down to the details.
+If you’re new to printing, check out our Print Specs 101 to understand the basics.

 Size can affect both price and timeline, so it’s important to know (and stick to) the overall size of your piece when planning your project.
 Here are a few key things to consider: